Tociniyo2008/Tociniyo2008/README.md

 - 💬 Ask me about Games devlop other
 - 📫 How to reach me: ...
 - 😄 Pronouns: toci or juan
-- ⚡ Fun fact: i m funny
+- ⚡ Fun fact: i m funny, and good person
 -->